bewest/insulaudit/README.markdown

-The manufacturer is content to give me inaccurate dosings, but refuses to share information about the protocol needed to quickly and safely and independently manage my therapy.
+The manufacturer is content to give me inaccurate dosings, but refuses to share information about the protocol needed to quickly, safely and independently manage my therapy.
 As patients we need access to all the technology in our therapy so that we can have epistemic certainty that it is safe.